Doc Holliday: Move to New Mexico

-Holliday developed a reputation for his skill with a gun, as well as with the cards.
+Holliday developed a reputation for his skill with a gun, as well as at cards.
 A few days before Christmas in 1878, Holliday and Horony arrived in Las Vegas, New Mexico.
-The 22 hot springs near the town were favored by individuals with tuberculosis for their alleged healing properties.
+The 22 hot springs near the town were favored by individuals with tuberculosis for their acclaimed healing properties.
 Doc opened a dental practice and continued gambling as well, but the winter was unseasonably cold and business was slow.
 The New Mexico Territorial Legislature passed a bill banning gambling within the territory with surprising ease.
 On March 8, 1879, Holliday was indicted for "keeping [a] gaming table" and was fined $25.
 The ban on gambling combined with extremely low temperatures persuaded him to return to Dodge City for a few months.

 In September 1879, Wyatt Earp resigned as assistant marshal in Dodge City.
 Accompanied by his common-law wife Mattie Blaylock, his brother Jim, and Jim's wife Bessie, they left for Arizona Territory.
 Holliday and Horony returned to Las Vegas where they met again with the Earps.
 The group arrived in Prescott in November.